Top Sights in One Day in San Francisco on Foot

 Are your feet a little tired?
-No worries!
+No worries.
 Hop on a Muni and it will take you right to the Ferry Building.
-Use those extra funds on your Clipper Card!
+Use those extra funds on your Clipper Card.

 If you haven’t found a restaurant along the Embarcadero, then try one of my favorite San Francisco restaurants: The Slanted Door.

 The Slanted Door is in the Ferry building with views of the bay and Bay Bridge.
 Since you spent the day seeing sights for free, then here is where you can splurge on a great meal.
-The Vietnamese fusion cuisine is amazing!
+The Vietnamese fusion cuisine is delicious!

 Note: I would make reservations in advance.
 However, if you get there early, you could put your name down and see if you get a table if you have a flexible timeframe.
-The wait will be worth it!
+The wait will be worth it.

 If you’re needing to head back to the airport, walk 2 blocks up Market Street to the Embarcadero BART station.
-Easy peasy!
+Easy peasy.